-It is of critical importance and often neglected, that one should look in your own self, your emotions.
+It is of critical importance, and often neglected, that you should look in your own self, your emotions.
 Are there remnants of doubt?
-They are discarded.
-The heart of the person is purged of doubts.
-Then and only then is the person (I avoid saying Samurai, but this the kind of attitude really), actively calls passionate confidence.
-Purity and dedication, justly result in confidence of your power.
+They are discarded; The heart is purged of doubts.
+Then and only then is the person (I avoid saying Samurai, but this the kind of attitude really) actively calling passionate confidence.
+Purity and dedication justly result in confidence of your power.
 Consequently, the good outcome is invoked into physical reality.

 In performing this last step it helps to remember past good results having been achieved in such ways.
 As one continues this practice, passionate confidence will naturally come easier over time.

 You must enter the virtuous cycle by destroying the vicious cycle.
 There is no middle ground.
 One is either inhibited by a bad state of the mind (fear, ill feelings towards self and others, distractedness and defeatist attitude), or one is helped by the good things.
 In view of this, there remains only one rational choice.
 Namely, that of passionate determination.

 The Samurai becomes a follower to this philosophy, this analysis, choice of tasks and actions.
 The mind is one with the task (i.e. one with the sword); Beyond the task there is nothingness.